Home

 3. Can I add features to a single hole kitchen faucet?

 While single hole faucets are limited in additional features, some models integrate features like pull-out sprayers within the single unit.
+Contact a faucet manufacturer to see the production process.

 4. What’s the main benefit of a deck mounted kitchen faucet?